ShebaDarko/MACHINE-LEARNING-FOR-INTRUSION-DETECTION-/README.md

 # Experiments 🧪

-The different experiments can be executed as Jupyter notebooks in the notebooks folder.
+The different experiments can be executed as Jupyter notebooks located in the [notebooks folder](./notebooks).

 ### Classification Techniques 📊
 - **Unsupervised Learning:** Employing k-means clustering and PCA for anomaly detection and dimensionality reduction.